itspriyamajhwar/priya-demo/README.md

 # priya-demo
-this is my first Git Respository
+This is my first Git Respository.
+Autor-Priya